1-Step vs 2-Step Prop Firm Evaluations: Which Should You Pick?

 Pick 2-step if…

-- You're new to prop trading and want to learn the rule set across two phases.
+- You are new to prop trading and want to learn the rule set across two phases.

 - You prefer a lower up-front cost.

-- You're a swing trader who works on multi-day timeframes.
+- You are a swing trader who works on multi-day timeframes.

-- You've failed 1-step challenges before — slower pace usually = higher pass rate.
+- You have failed 1-step challenges before, since a slower pace usually means a higher pass rate.

 Browse 2-step prop firms.